Here are the basics:

 - The data you put in the comments form

 This helps stop spam.

-After I or the site approves your comment, your profile picture will show up next to it.
+After your comment gets approved, your profile picture will show up next to it.

 If you don’t want people to see your IP address, try getting a VPN.

 If you leave a comment, then you can opt-in to saving your name, email address, and website in a cookie.
 This makes it so you don’t have to fill that in later if you comment again.
 These cookies will last for one year.